FAMILY MEDIATION LAWYER IN CHEROKEE COUNTY

 What are the benefits of mediation?

-- Confidential When you take a case before a court, you are left with little choice but to discuss all aspects of the dispute and its cause before a room full of spectators, which more often than not leads to the details of the case becoming public knowledge.
+When you take a case before a court, you are left with little choice but to discuss all aspects of the dispute and its cause before a room full of spectators, which more often than not leads to the details of the case becoming public knowledge.
 Mediation, for the most part, doesn’t see anybody beyond the disputing parties and the assigned mediator in a room together at any one time.
-On occasion, attorneys may be present, but they are bound by confidentiality agreements, as are all others involved in the mediation process.
+Attorneys are present if the party is represented, but they are bound by confidentiality agreements, as are all others involved in the mediation process.

 When should you not use mediation?

 In Georgia, all cases involving contested custody or visitation matters are referred to mandatory mediation.
-However, if there is a history of domestic abuse or allegations of abuse, the court will not refer mandatory mediation.
-You should not use mediation when there is evidence of domestic abuse because there must be some degree of trust between parties.
+However, if there is a history of domestic abuse or allegations of abuse, the court will state that it can be done in caucus (separate rooms).

 How does mediation work in Georgia?